soumendrak/hashnode/ckzefmpyh06keabs1g4po02kt.md

 - This phase makes or breaks the project.
 - The first thing a senior programmer does is, learn the problem and get the requirements.
 - If you would have asked me 8-10 years before, the first thing I could have done is panic on getting these high-level out-of-the-blue requirements, then tried to write from scratch. **Do not be that guy.**
-- I played the game multiple times (through Incognito Window) and get a guess on the algorithm behind it.
+- I played the game multiple times (through Incognito Window) and get an idea of the algorithm behind it.
 - Mind mapping the algorithms for Odia language and getting the low-level requirements.

 ## 🤨 Requirements gathering

-After playing the game and keeping the end goal in mind are gathered the following requirements:
+After playing the game and keeping the end goal in mind, I have gathered the following requirements:

-1. A specific length of words data required
+1. A specific length of words data/corpus required
 2. Need to compare multiple words: position and letter
-3. Letter with Matra and Juktakhyara is a challenge to compare, but let's figure it out later.
+3. Letter with Matra(diacritics) and Juktakhyara(combination of multiple letters) is a challenge to compare, but let's figure it out later.
 4. The sharing part should not reveal the words and their positions, but their color as done in the original game.
+See: [Zero-knowledge proof](https://en.wikipedia.org/wiki/Zero-knowledge_proof).
 5. A keyboard to input Odia letters
 6. Rest all requirements are to mimic the features, that the original game has.
 Those will be Add-on.